gregplaysguitar/alpine-aws-docker/README.md

 # alpine-aws-docker

-AWS cli, ECS cli, & docker, installed on alpine linux
+AWS cli, ECS cli, docker, & docker-compose, installed on alpine linux

 To build and test